jotabulacios/julia-juan/README.md

 # pluto-course-template

-Template for a course website based on https://computationalthinking.mit.edu/Spring21/
+Template para el a course website based on https://computationalthinking.mit.edu/Spring21/

 #### see the [website this template generates](https://greimel.github.io/pluto-course-template)